JacekDubikowski/build-your-own-framework/readme.md

 The solution presented was created based on [Micronaut](https://micronaut.io).
 My work with the framework made me interested in annotation processing.

-Kudos to Micronaut team for their excellent work!
+Kudos to the Micronaut team for their excellent work!

 ### The repository